gigachad228/Ded-Coding/README.md

 For proton.lua you need to execute forproton.sh file and have gamemoderun installed

-Also it makes a directory $HOME/.config/dedproton/
+Also it makes directories $HOME/.config/dedproton/ and $HOME/.local/share/dedproton (the last one is for dependencies)

-It also finds every proton in your system and puts it into "protons" file, where it found every proton.
-It also makes a "default.cfg", a file that should look like this:
+It also finds every proton in your system and puts it into $HOME/.config/protons file, where it found every proton.
+It also makes a $HOME/.config/dedproton/default.cfg, a file that should look like this:

 ```
 n